Stable Diffusion Models, or checkpoint models, are pre-trained Stable Diffusion weights for generating a particular style of images.

 F222

-F222 is trained originally for generating nudes, but people found it helpful in generating beautiful female portraits with correct body part relations.
-Contrary to what you might think, it’s quite good at generating aesthetically pleasing clothing.
+F222 was initially trained to generate nudes, but people found it helpful in generating beautiful female portraits with correct body part relations.
+Contrary to what you might think, it’s pretty good at generating aesthetically pleasing clothing.

 F222 is good for portraits.
-It has a high tendency to generate nudes.
+It tends to generate nudes.
 Include wardrobe terms like “dress” and “jeans” in the prompt.

 Find more realistic photo-style models in this post.